TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 15/John 15.5.md

 ---

-I am the vine, ye are the branches: He that abideth in me, and I in him, the same beareth much fruit: for apart from me ye can do nothing.
+I am the vine.
+You are the branches.
+He who remains in me, and I in him, the same bears much fruit, for apart from me you can do nothing.